andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 ### How often should I "Commit"?

 Just like you want to save any changes to a document frequently, you want to "Commit" frequently as well.
-The unoffical phrase you'll find online is "Commit Early, Commit Often" (great advice for Git, but unadvisable for dating :) ).
+The unofficial phrase you'll find online is "Commit Early, Commit Often" (great advice for Git, but unadvisable for dating :) ).

 Why should you "Commit Early, Commit Often"?
 There are a number of reasons but the top 3 are:

 1. Make small, bit-sized backups in case something breaks or you decide to redesign something: Git only saves your work when you commit, so if you write 300 lines of the code, then find a bug and need to go back to what you had, you are out all 300 lines of code.
-If you make 10 smaller commits, then you can just roll back to the last point you had good code without loosing all of your progress.
+If you make 10 smaller commits, then you can just roll back to the last point you had good code without losing all of your progress.

 2. Increased clarity for code reviews and repository history: Just saying "I edited a class and fixed a bug" doesn't mean anything to anyone but you.
-If you go through and say "Updated variable x datatype", "Added new helper method y", "Refactored and updated documetion for z", everyone reading that can understand your thought process, what changes you made, and why you made them.
+If you go through and say "Updated variable x datatype", "Added new helper method y", "Refactored and updated documentation for z", everyone reading that can understand your thought process, what changes you made, and why you made them.

 3. Increase transparency for your work progress: by committing and pushing your code frequently, it lets you start it, take a break, come back to it later, and then take another break without the rest of your team wonder what is happening.
-It also means that your teammates which may depend on your code can see drafts while your still writing it.
+It also means that your teammates which may depend on your code can see drafts while you're still writing it.

 Because we're using Test Driven Development (TDD), I would recommend AT LEAST 2-4 commits for each time you make a new test: